 April 2015.
 Bangkok’s fascinating Snake Farm is one of the city’s most underrated attractions!
 Tucked away in the gated Red Cross Institute compound at the intersection of Rama IV and Henry Dunant Roads, it’s also a tricky place to find!
 So get maps going on your phone and be prepared to wander into a couple of hospitals before you find it!

+April 2015.
 A snake hospital, breeding centre and museum rolled into one, the farm’s main draw is the unmissable Snake Handling Show, which takes place every weekday afternoon at 14:30, 11:00 on weekdays and holidays.
-The show takes place in the farm garden.
-Just take your seat at the stage and watch as the handlers bring a selection of beasts out for your general delight/terror.
+The show takes place in the farm garden, just take your seat at the stage and watch as the handlers bring a selection of beasts out for your general delight/terror.
 The venomous little lord of evil in this photo is a white-lipped pit viper.

-Bangkok Snake Farm, April 2015.
-The show presents a number of vicious breeds, including the Siamese King Cobras.
+April 2015.
+The show presents a number of vicious breeds, including Siamese King Cobras.
 These guys looked really pissed off when they were released from their cage and indeed the Thai handlers showed how highly skilled they are in calming them down and keeping them in check.

-Bangkok Snake Farm, April 2015.
-A particularly scary moment came when one snake suddenly lashed out, falling just inches short of a trainer’s arm.
+April 2015.
+A particularly scary moment came when one snake suddenly lashed out, falling just inches short of its trainer’s arm.
 I love the expression from the security dude in the background.
-He’d seen it all before.
+He doesn’t give a fuck, he’s seen it all before.